tinohager/AustriaMap/README.md

-# AustriaMap
+# Austria Map
-Welcome to AustriaMap, a project that provides mapping data in vector format and makes it accessible through a user-friendly web application.
+Welcome to Austria Map, a project that provides mapping data in vector format and makes it accessible through a user-friendly web application.
-With AustriaMap, you can easily create heatmaps to visually represent and analyze geographical data.
+With Austria Map, you can easily create heatmaps to visually represent and analyze geographical data.

 **[Demo WebApp](https://tinohager.github.io/AustriaMap/)**